ahmadbardolia/crossplatform-example/README.md

 # Cross Platform Cookbook Development

 ## Synopsis of Problem
 Cookbook metadata.rb does not provide a way to optionally depend on another cookbook based upon its platform architecture.
-Thus is it tempting to write platform specific cookbooks and use other logic to affect inclusion of the cookbook in a node's run_list.
+Thus is it tempting to write platform specific cookbooks and use other logic to affect inclusion of the patfrom specific cookbook in a node's run_list.

 ## Example Scenario
 Often as you write cookbooks for your organization you may encounter a situation where the initial target scope of infrastructure platform changes.
 For instance, perhaps initially your entire environment was comprised of Windows nodes but now you're adding Linux systems to the environment.
 You have a couple of options: